lewishowles/components/src/components/content/content-card/content-card.md

 #### `header`

-Custom content that replaces the entire default layout.
+Custom content that replaces the default header content.
 Use when the standard title/icon/additional structure isn't sufficient.

 ### Props